Exploration, a Multi-Stage Process

 It costs at least €3 million to €4 million to drill an exploration well onshore, and ten times more offshore.
 The average success rate is just one in three.
 The companies bear all costs.
 If the exploration results in a commercial discovery, the investment pays a return.
 But if it does not, the company loses its investment.

-This is where economists come in, to calculate the value of the potential deposit by factoring data such as the price of oil and the tax system in the country concerned.
+This is where economists come in, to calculate the value of the by factoring data such as the price of oil and the tax system in the country concerned.
 If their simulation is negative, the prospect will not be drilled.

 Exploration and Appraisal Drilling

 Then comes exploration drilling, in which a bores into the subsurface, bringing with it a string of drill pipes screwed together.
 Meticulously prepared brings up rock cuttings and hydrocarbon samples that will confirm — or not — the discovery of a deposit and will provide additional information about whether the reservoirs can be developed.
-During drilling, the reservoir study is fine-tuned by measuring the porosity of the rock, subsurface fluids and even the natural radioactivity of the rock.
+During drilling, the reservoir study is fine-tuned by measuring the porosity of the rock, subsurface fluids and even the natural of the rock.

 A number of appraisal wells are usually drilled on the same site to accurately delineate the reservoir and check its properties, as well as select the best location for future production wells.